 Here’s the main differences between sales receipts and invoices.

 A Sales Receipt is basically an invoice + a payment all rolled into one.
 Therefore, syncing an order as a sales receipt will record the sale, and deposit the payment into the correct (mapped) bank account in QuickBooks Desktop.
 This is usually a typical representation of a WooCommerce order – where the order is placed and paid for all at once.
 The only exception to this would be someone paying for a WooCommerce order with a BankTransfer or Cash on Delivery type of gateway – where the payment isn’t received at the time of order.

-This is the default setting for our plugin, but can certainly be changed in our Settings.
+This is the default setting for our sync, but can certainly be changed in our Settings.
 Simply keep in mind that if an order is placed with a Bank Transfer gateway, for example – the sales receipt in QuickBooks Desktop would reflect that payment has been received, when in fact it has not.

 Orders as an Invoice + Payment

 An invoice in QuickBooks Desktop represents a sale you’ve made, that hasn’t yet been paid.
-It’s displayed in QuickBooks Desktop as “Open” until a payment is added to the invoice.
+It’s displayed in QuickBooks Desktop as “Open” until payment is added to the invoice.
 Therefore, syncing a WooCommerce order as an invoice + payment is perfectly acceptable.
 When the order is placed, it’s synced to QuickBooks Desktop immediately as an invoice.

 If the order was paid with a legitimate gateway in WooCommerce (aka Stripe, Authorize.net, PayPal, etc) – a payment for the invoice will be immediately synced over to QuickBooks Desktop as well to close out the invoice.

 Otherwise, the payment will not be synced over – and the invoice will accurately remain as open in QuickBooks Desktop.
 Read more about syncing over payments for these types of gateways here.